n0Trader/TDI/README.md

 In the philosophy of Tinyverse - **"[Light weight is the right weight](http://www.tinyverse.org/)"** - our aim is to **keep it simple and keep it light**.

 The current version retrieves historical prices (e.g. quotes) and economical data series.
+In addition is capable to perform technical analysis on the historical data (e.g. via the TTR package).

 Suggestion or contributions are welcome to further develop the package to retrieve additional quantitative data.

 ## Installation